36 Things to do in Vienna (+ map) – Best places to visit

 Belvedere Palace is included in the Vienna Pass.

-If you’re making an itinerary of what to see in Vienna, St Stephen’s Cathedral should definitely be at the top of it.
+If you’re making an itinerary of things to do in Vienna, St Stephen’s Cathedral should definitely be at the top of it.
 The impressive Romanesque-Gothic church from the 13th century, with a magnificent roof that is bursting with colour and decorated with a mosaic of a double-headed eagle, the symbol of the Habsburg Empire.

 Admission and opening hours of the Cathedral of St. Stephen